SSWConsulting/SSW.Rules.Content/rules/placeholder-for-replaceable-text/rule.md

 :::
 :::
 ::: good
-Figure: Good example - Using double curly brackets for replaceable text
+Figure: Good example - Using double curly brackets with the action in UPPERCASE for replaceable text
 :::